-The term "medical event" may sound alarming when it applies to nuclear medicine and radiation therapy.
-But it does not always mean a patient has been harmed.
-Rather, it refers to a potential problem with how a medical facility uses radioactive materials.
+The term “medical event” may sound alarming when used in nuclear medicine and radiation therapy.
+But it may not mean a patient has been harmed.
+It means there may have been a problem in a medical facility’s use of radioactive materials.

-Radioactive materials can be helpful to diagnose and treat illnesses or for medical research.
-Small amounts are used in creating images of certain organs.
-These images help physicians find, identify and measure tumors, or view problems in an organ's structure or function.
+These materials can help to diagnose and treat illnesses or in medical research.
+Small amounts are used to allow doctors to see certain organs.
+Images created using radioactive materials can help to find, identify and measure tumors, or view problems in an organ’s structure or function.
 Radioactive materials can also kill cancerous tissue, shrink a tumor or reduce pain.

-The dose administered differs from what was prescribed, and the difference meets the NRC's reporting requirements, AND
+The dose given is not what was prescribed, and the difference meets the NRC’s reporting requirements, AND